-Project Proposal The Project Proposal is a formal document written by the team that accurately describes the proposed project informed by the provided template.
+Report 1/Proposal The first report includes your Project Proposal which is a formal document written by the team that accurately describes the proposed project.
+As different majors may impose different constraints informed by their provided templates, the team should incorporate the components needed to satisfy the majors of all participating students.
+But all teams incorporating ECEs should include a table of Technical Specifications and a description of how they will be demonstrated informed by the example provided.
 The team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.

-Design Notebook - Team members are required to maintain an individual design notebook.
-Students are to incorporate the elements as listed below.
+Design Notebook - This course's teams are not required to maintain a design notebook unless directed to do so by their primary academic advisor, and the course deliverables weightings will be normalized to compensate.
+If so directed, participants are encouraged to incorporate the elements required of ECE4872 students as listed below for their individual design notebook.
 At the advisor's discretion, students are welcome to use physical or electronic notebooks with contents submitted electronically for grading.
 With goals including the ability to continue or reproduce your project, the criteria described on the course's Canvas site is encouraged.